Tempel/notebook/README.md

 * _notebook.fcstd_: Layout of all parts for laser cutting.
 Positioned as if the notepad was lying face-down on a table, with the leather exterior on top.
   The drawing view is exported as an SVG for editing in Inkscape.
-* _all.svg_: Straight export of the drawing view from notebook.fcstd, containing all parts in final arrangements.
-Edited to laser from the inside face (mirrored horizontally), removed the "mm" from the page dimensions (the G-code exporter disliked it), then copied to make paths for each part individually.
+* _all.svg_: Export of the drawing view from notebook.fcstd, containing all parts in final arrangements.
+Imported into a new file (the G-code exporter didn't like the straight export), edited to have borders of the laser bed size (9" x 13"), to laser from the inside face (mirrored horizontally), then copied to make paths for each part individually.
 * _leather.svg_ & _leather.ngc_: Toolpath and G-code for cutting the leather
   backing.
 Converted to paths, split into layers, and exported with a feed rate of 350 mm/minute.